 After reaping the benefits, I never looked back.
 Some of my benefits were having:

-- More life fulfillment by living life instead of living vicariously through others
+More life fulfillment by experiencing life instead of living vicariously through others

 I was a brand new man as I found a new zest for life!
-My sexual energy was always full which allowed me to pursue my definition of success in life.
+My sexual energy was always full which allowed me to pursue my definition of success.

 Instead of watching other people having “fake” sex onscreen, I was out in the world living my life and creating opportunities for myself.

 I was eager to take action, live, and create unforgettable memories.

 Just like the news media, pornography is a business.
 Most of their revenue comes from advertisement.

 Why do you think there are so many pop-ups ads on free porn sites?